 Administration reviews all SSR submissions, and where it is unsure that a commitment will be met, a separate SSR is prepared.
 Due to points that were included for environmental leadership and innovation, and green building, Administration’s results of the SSR indicate a slightly lower positive impact with a score of 64.47.
 More information on SSRs can be found at Sustainability Screening Report

 Background and Documents

-The application includes rezoning the lands from Urban Reserve (UR) to Direct Control (DC), Public Use District (PD) and Residential Single Family Detached plus District (R1B)
+The application included rezoning the lands from Urban Reserve (UR) to Direct Control (DC), Public Use District (PD) and Residential Single Family Detached plus District (R1B)

-The land is currently in the Urban Reserve (UR) District.
+The land was in the Urban Reserve (UR) District.
 The purpose of the UR and PD districts as stated in the Land Use Bylaw 22-2010 is as follows:

 Urban Reserve District: To protect land that is potentially suited for urban uses from premature subdivision and development.
 Lands located within this district have received preliminary screening only and may require environmental, geotechnical and other screening to determine their potential suitability for any development.
 The further intent of the district is to provide for a limited range of rural pursuits and recreational uses that utilize large areas of land.

 Public Use District: To provide for public, quasi-public and community uses and developments on lands owned by the Town, not-for-profit community organizations, or Provincial, or Federal governments.

 In June of 2019, a notice of subdivision application was provided to

 2019 Third Party Review of EIS

 A similar application was previously approved by Council through Bylaw 2015-19, but was deemed invalid at the Alberta Court of the Queens Bench in July 2018 due to the lack of a complete Environmental Impact Statement.